rabbitmq/rabbitmq-website/site/production-checklist.md

 Single node clusters can be sufficient when simplicity is preferred over everything else: development, integration testing and certain QA environments.

-Three node clusters are the next step up, which is what we recommend for the majority of production deployments.
+Three node clusters are the next step up.
 They can tolerate a single node failure (or unavailability) and still [maintain quorum](quorum-queues.html).
 Simplicity is traded off for availability, resiliency and, in certain cases, throughput.

+It is recommended to use clusters with an odd number of nodes (3, 5, 7, etc) so that when one node becomes unavailable, the service remains available and a clear majority of nodes can be identified.

 For most environments, configuring queue replication to more than half — but not all — cluster nodes is sufficient.
-It is recommended to use clusters with an odd number of nodes (3, 5, 7, etc) so that when one node becomes unavailable, the service remains available.

 #### Uneven Numbers of Nodes and Cluster Majority